owizy/aws_projects/load_data_into_dynamodb/README.md

 - All items inside each table are deleted automatically.
 ---
 #### Key Concepts

 - DynamoDB : A fully managed non-relational (NoSQL) key-value and document database.

-- Attributes :Individual pieces of data inside items.
+- Attributes : Individual pieces of data inside items.
 Each item can have its own unique set of attributes.

-- Partition Key :The primary key used to distribute and locate data efficiently.
+- Partition Key : The primary key used to distribute and locate data efficiently.

-- Sort Key :A secondary part of the primary key, allowing multiple items with the same partition key.
+- Sort Key : A secondary part of the primary key, allowing multiple items with the same partition key.

-- RCUs/WCUs

 - Read Capacity Units : how fast data can be read